askarum/CS543/MP2/contours/contour_solution_template.md

 ## Contour Detection

-**NOTE:** All values and figures in this template are examples that you will need to replace with your own results

 1. **Method Description.** In Part 1, I had to pad the image to get rid of the artifacts at the edge.
 For that purpose I used wrapping at boundaries.